Skip to Content

 • Insufficient Evidence: If the prosecution cannot prove beyond a reasonable doubt that the defendant committed the theft, the defendant may be acquitted of the charges.
 This defense relies on weaknesses in the prosecution's case, such as lack of evidence or unreliable witnesses.

 If you've been arrested, contact us online or call (904) 474-3115.
-Our Jacksonville theft lawyers can take your calls 24 hours a day, and they are always free.
+Our theft attorneys in Jacksonville, FL, can take your calls 24 hours a day, and they are always free.

 "I have had the pleasure of working with First Coast Criminal Defense, and it was a wonderful experience, I would highly recommend this Firm.
 They are totally responsive and will walk you through each phase step by step!"